-Honoring a patient’s choice to share their music therapy experience with others.
+Honoring a patient’s choice to share their experience with others.

 While every music therapist understands that what we do is therapy, and therefore, should be private and confidential, working with a patient in a quiet, personal, undisturbed space is not always possible or realistic.
 Hospital rooms are not always private and interruptions by medical staff are necessary.
 Classrooms for children with special needs often have multiple staff and other therapists.
 And both settings are guaranteed to have the curious onlooker who passes by as they hear the music flowing.